Project-OSmOSE/OSEkit/docs/source/coreapi_usage.rst

 Resampling the audio
 """"""""""""""""""""

-``AudioData`` can be resampled just by modifying the :attr:`OSmOSE.core_api.audio_data.AudioData.sample_rate` property.
+``AudioData`` can be resampled just by modifying the :attr:`OSmOSE.core_api.audio_data.AudioData.sample_rate` field.

-Modifying the property will not access the data, but the data will be resampled on the fly when it is requested:
+Modifying the sample rate will not access the data, but the data will be resampled on the fly when it is requested:

 .. code-block:: python